CHEROKEE HISTORY TIMELINE

 1835

 A census this year shows 93 percent of the Cherokee are farmers who till their land.
+The number of slaves in the Cherokee Nation has increased to 1,592.
+More than seven percent (7.4%) of Cherokee families own slaves, a greater percentage than across the South, where about 5% of families own slaves.
+Prominent Cherokee slave owners include the families of Joseph Lynch, Joseph Vann, Major Ridge, Stand Watie, Elias Boudinot, and Principal Chief John Ross.
 In October, at a full council (at Red Clay), a proposed treaty with the United States providing for the removal of the Cherokee to the Indian Territory is overwhelmingly rejected.
-(United States) General John Wool and his detachment of troops are camped about a quarter mile east of there to observe the meetings of the Cherokees in Council.
-November 7th, (Principal Chief) John Ross and John Howard Payne are illegally detained by the Georgia Guard in Red Clay, Tennessee.
+General John Wool (of the United States) and his detachment of troops are camped about a quarter mile east of there to observe the meetings of the Cherokees in Council.
+November 7th, (Principal Chief) John Ross and John Howard Payne are illegally detained by the Georgia Guard at Red Clay (in Tennessee today).
 The Treaty of New Echota (for removal) is negotiated and signed on December 29th in Elias Boudinot’s home (at New Echota - today in Georgia) by 20 (some sources say 30) Cherokee without tribal authorization (thereafter referred to as the Treaty Party), among whom are Major Ridge and John Ridge.
 It gives up title to all Cherokee lands in the southeast in exchange for land in Indian Territory (Oklahoma today) and $5,000,000 (plus $300,000 for improvements on their new territory).
 Most Cherokees will consider the treaty fraudulent since it was never approved by the Cherokee Council.

 New Echota, Georgia